21 Things to Know Before Moving to Atlanta, GA [2024]

 Virginia Highland is family-friendly.
 However, it still attracts young professionals looking for pubs, good food, and quick access to Midtown.

-And Druid Hills is leafy and quaint with a quiet, laid-back vibe.
+And Druid Hills is green, quaint and quiet, with a truly laid-back vibe.
 It’s easy to see why it was considered Atlanta’s first suburbs.

 For a funkier vibe, head to Old Fourth Ward and surrounding neighborhoods for pubs, restaurants, and easy access to the Atlanta Beltline.
 New apartment complexes with mixed-use spaces are increasingly popping up.
 They attract urban dwellers looking for convenience in the bustle of it all.